What to Do After a Minor Car Accident in New York Law

 Should You Contact a Lawyer After a Minor Car Accident?

 Yes.
 A lawyer will have experience in the relevant laws/statutes affecting your situation.
 For instance, in New York, there is a three-year statute of limitations for personal injury claims related to traffic accidents, but certain factors can reduce this timeline, such as the involvement of a government entity.
-Our team of highly-skilled car accident attorneys at the The Law Offices of Evan W. Kohn is skilled in all aspects of car accident litigation, including victim’s rights, insurance settlements, disputes about which party is responsible, and more.
+Our team of highly-skilled car accident attorneys at the Law Office of Evan W. Kohn is skilled in all aspects of car accident litigation, including victim’s rights, insurance settlements, disputes about which party is responsible, and more.